 Take, or have someone else take, photographs of any visible injuries with your phone or camera.

-If you sought medical attention, ask a nurse or other health professional to take photos of your injuries as well.
+If you seek medical attention, ask a nurse or other health professional to take photos of your injuries as well.

 As soon as you can, also write down or record your own impressions of what hurts or is damaged.